Skip to main content

 • Accepting accountability without shame

-Many clients at Sana benefit from peer support groups where they can practice vulnerability, learn from others, and repair relational patterns that were shaped by trauma or substance use.
+Many clients at Sana at Stowe benefit from peer support groups where they can practice vulnerability, learn from others in similar situations, and begin repairing relational patterns shaped by trauma or substance use.
+These shared spaces often become a turning point in how clients relate to others outside of treatment as well.

 Trauma, Attachment, and Relationship Patterns

-In trauma-informed Care, we recognize that early experiences—especially those involving neglect, abandonment, or abuse—can shape adult relationship dynamics.
-For example, someone with high ACEs (Adverse Childhood Experiences) might struggle with trust, avoid closeness, or attach too quickly out of fear of being alone.
+Our trauma-informed care approach recognizes that early experiences, including neglect, abandonment, or abuse, shape adult relationship dynamics in profound ways.
+Someone with high ACEs (Adverse Childhood Experiences) may struggle to trust others, avoid emotional closeness, or attach too quickly out of fear of being alone.

-Through tools like the ACEs assessment and therapeutic modalities like EMDR, ACT, and CBT, clients begin to understand how trauma shaped their responses to intimacy and connection.
+Through tools like the ACEs assessment and therapeutic modalities including EMDR, ACT, and CBT, clients begin to understand how trauma shaped their relationship patterns.
+We also address attachment disorders in adults, guiding clients toward healthier emotional regulation, clearer communication, and mutual respect.

 Holistic Support for Relationships in Recovery

-Healing relationships takes more than therapy—it takes whole-person wellness & holistic rehab.
-Our luxury treatment center blends clinical excellence with holistic practices, recognizing that connection is built on internal balance.
+Healing relationships takes more than therapy alone.
+It requires whole-person wellness.
+Our wellness and holistic rehab offerings blend clinical excellence with integrative practices, recognizing that genuine connection builds on internal balance.

 At Sana at Stowe, we offer: